Last Updated on April 29, 2021 by Dani

 The perception is that bottled water is healthier than tap water, but that isn’t even true in places where you might expect it.
 In many places in Mexico, for example, tap water is perfectly safe to drink, but Mexicans are overly careful, making the country the second largest consumer of bottled water in the world, second only to the U.S. The Thai government now says that the water in Bangkok is entirely safe to drink as well, yet millions of tourists buy bottled water every day.

-Tourism is not a root cause of this problem, but the industry plays a role in large scale pollution problems with plastic.
+Tourism is not a root cause of this problem, but the industry plays a role in large scale pollution problems with plastic, which then often ends up as trash in the ocean.
 The head of Cinque Terre National Park in Italy told the media last year that the influx of over 3 million annual tourists means 400,000 water bottles are strewn about per month in high season.
 Plastic water bottles have since been officially banned there, as well as at the Grand Canyon National Park, where no plastic water bottles are sold within the grounds now.

 Hotels and guesthouses often offer free water refills, and some, like Campbell House in Malaysia, and Thai hotels Chaw-ka-Cher resort on Koh Lanta and the Bangkok Tree House all refilled plenty of glass bottles in the room each day so we bought less water on the streets.
 Many Ritz-Carlton hotels offer water to guests in ‘green’ bottles made of plant-based, biodegradable materials.
 Whether it is a guesthouse with free water refills or the Ritz Carlton, we are still at the mercy of each individual hotel’s policy, and still have to drink bottled water when out and about each day.